-All radio frequency (RF) emitting devices must have approval to operate in the United States and Possessions (US&P) via a frequency assignment unless granted an exemption by the national authority.
+All RF emitting devices must have approval to operate in the United States and Possessions (US&P) via a frequency assignment unless granted an exemption by the national authority.
 The NTIA is the President's designated national authority and spectrum manager.
 The NTIA manages and controls the use of RF spectrum by federal agencies in US&P territory.

 Obtaining a frequency assignment involves the two-step process of obtaining an RF spectrum support certification of major RF systems design, followed by an operational frequency assignment to the RF system user.
 These steps are discussed below.

-3.1 RF Spectrum Support Certification.
-All major RF systems used by federal agencies must be submitted to the NTIA, via the Interdepartmental Radio Advisory Committee (IRAC), for system review and spectrum support certification prior to committing funds for acquisition/procurement.
-During the system review process, compliance with applicable RF standards, and RF allocation tables, rules, and regulations is checked.
-For Department of Defense (DoD) agencies, and for support of DoD contracts, this is accomplished via the submission of a DD Form 1494 to the MCEB.
-Noncompliance with standards, the tables, rules, or regulations can result in denial of support, limited support, or support on an unprotected nonpriority basis.
+3.1 RF Spectrum Support Certification

+All major RF systems used by federal agencies must be submitted to the NTIA, via the Interdepartmental Radio Advisory Committee, for system review and spectrum support certification prior to committing funds for acquisition/procurement.
+During the system review process, compliance with applicable RF standards, RF allocation tables, rules, and regulations is checked.
+For DoD agencies and for support of DoD contracts, this is accomplished via the submission of a DD Form 1494 to the MCEB.
+Noncompliance with standards, the tables, rules, or regulations can result in denial of support, limited support, or support on an unprotected non-priority basis.
 All RF users must obtain frequency assignments for any RF system (even if not considered major).
 This assignment is accomplished by submission of frequency use proposals through the appropriate frequency management offices.
 Frequency assignments may not be granted for major systems that have not obtained spectrum support certification.

-3.1.1 Frequency Allocation.
+3.1.1 Frequency Allocation

 As stated before, telemetry systems must normally operate within the frequency bands designated for their use in the National Table of Frequency Allocations.
 With sufficient justification, use of other bands may at times be permitted, but the certification process is much more difficult, and the outcome is uncertain.
 Even if certification is granted on a noninterference basis to other users, the frequency manager is often unable to grant assignments because of local users who will get interference.

+3.1.1.1 Telemetry Bands

-3.1.1.1 Telemetry Bands.
-Air and space-to-ground telemetering is allocated in the UHF bands 1435 to 1535, 2200 to 2290, and 2310 to 2390 MHz, commonly known as the lower-L band, the lower-S band, and the upper-S band.
+Air and space-to-ground telemetering is allocated in the ultra-high frequency (UHF) bands 1435 to 1535, 2200 to 2290, and 2310 to 2390 megahertz (MHz) (commonly known as the lower L-band, the lower S-band, and the upper S-band) and in the super-high frequency (SHF) bands 4400 to 4940 and 5091 to 5150 MHz (commonly known as lower C-band and middle C-band).
 Other mobile bands, such as 1755-1850 MHz, can also be used at many test ranges.
 Since these other bands are not considered a standard telemetry band per this document, potential users must coordinate, in advance, with the individual range(s) and ensure use of this band can be supported at the subject range(s) and that their technical requirements will be met.

-3.1.1.2 Very High Frequency (VHF) Telemetry.
-The VHF band, 216-265 MHz, was used for telemetry operations in the past.
+3.1.1.2 Very High Frequency Telemetry

+The very high frequency band, 216-265 MHz, was used for telemetry operations in the past.
 Telemetry bands were moved to the UHF bands as of 1 January 1970 to prevent interference to critical government land mobile and military tactical communications.
 Telemetry operation in this band is strongly discouraged and is considered only on an exceptional case-by-case basis.

-3.1.2 Technical Standards.
+3.1.2 Technical Standards

 The MCEB and the NTIA review proposed telemetry systems for compliance with applicable technical standards.
-For the UHF telemetry bands, the current revisions of the following standards are considered applicable:
+For the UHF and SHF telemetry bands, the current revisions of the following standards are considered applicable: